Narotam-Mishra/nextjs-14_learning_new/ReadMe.txt

 # We can use the product ID parameter to retrieve information about the product and set the information as metadata for the page.

 # Note - We can not export both the metadata object and 'generateMetadata' function from the same route segment

+## Lec 18 - title Metadata (4:19)

+# The 'title' field's primary purpose is to define the document title,

+# It can be either a string or an object.

+# The most straightforward way to set the title attribute is by using a string value.

+# FOr more flexibility we can define the title field using an object.
+In the root layout import and use meta data type for better intellisense.

+# 'title.default' property is useful when we want to provide a fallback title for child route segments they don't explicitly specify a title.

+# "template" - to create dynamic titles by adding a prefix or a suffix we can use 'title.template' property.
+This property applies to child route segments and not the segments in which it is defined.

+# "absolute" - if we want to provide a title that completely ignores 'title.template' set in the parent segments we can use "title.absolute" property.